hmem-workshop/hmem-workshop.github.io/index.md

 ## Submissions

-This is a traditional-style workshop without formal proceedings.
 The authors of accepted submissions will give a talk at the workshop and participate in the closing discussion panel.
-Additionally, authors will be invited to (optionally) upload their submitted paper (PDF) to be shared on the workshop website.
-A paper accepted to the HMEM workshop does not preclude its future publication at a major conference.

-Submissions must use the [ACM proceedings template](https://www.acm.org/publications/proceedings-template) (for Latex users, version 1.90 (last update April 4, 2023) is the latest template, and please use the “sigconf” option).

-We accept two types of submissions.

-A first type of submission includes position papers as well as papers that describe completed or early-stage work.
-Such submissions are limited to 12 pages including references and figures.
-Extra pages can be included in a clearly marked appendix (to be read at the discretion of the reviewers).
+Three kinds of submissions are possible:

+- Full papers: 8 pages + 2 additional pages (including references), must not include author names (double-blind review).

-Submitted papers must not include author names (double-blind review).
+- Short papers: 4 pages + 2 additional pages (including references), must not include author names (double-blind review).

-We also welcome 2-page abstracts that summarize recently accepted/published at top-tier conferences/journals.
+- Abstracts of previous publications: 2 pages, which summarize recently accepted/published at top-tier conferences/journals.
 In this case, the author names and references to the published works should be included in the abstract.
+This kind of submission will not be published in the proceedings.

 Submit your paper here: [https://submissions.supercomputing.org](https://submissions.supercomputing.org)